K-Milena/K-Milena/README.md

 ## Hi there 👋
-  🔭 I’m currently working on noise generator using gyroscope, CT scan viewer.
+  🔭 I’m currently working on AQS.
-    As soon as I'll report them back, I will import them 😄

 <!--